 The North American Hairstyling Awards (NAHA) inducts Winn into their Hall of Leaders.
 He is the youngest person ever to receive the honor.

 Modern Salon magazine creates its annual Excellence in Education awards.
-Paul Mitchell Schools are among the honorees this first year and in the years that follow.
+Paul Mitchell Schools are honored this year—and in every year that follows.

-Paul Mitchell Schools gets its first international location—in Slovenia.
+With over 100 locations nationwide, Paul Mitchell Schools opens its first international location—in Slovenia.

 Our eco-inspired brand Tea Tree partners with environmental groups to plant trees around the globe.
 After passing the half-million mark, the brand pledges to reach a new milestone: 750,000 trees by 2019.